 Other Presentation Tips

-- Be “cool.”
-In other words, don’t come off like a salesperson, sound like a “nice person.”
+- Be positive and professional.
 Be the kind of person you would want to talk with if it were you on the other end of the line.
+Don’t be the pushy salesperson, be the helpful “niceperson.”

 - Alter your tone to fit the situation.
 If you know there’s an opening and they could really use you, take a more assertive (not aggressive) tone.
 If the meeting is informational, be a bit less assertive, more appreciative, or more collegial if you feel the meeting would be mutually beneficial.